 - Miguel Cabrera – In 2014 the Detroit Tigers signed Cabrera to a 10 year contract worth a total of $292 mil.
 In 2012, Cabrera became the first player since 1967 to win the Triple Crown, leading the A.L. in batting average, runs batted in, and home runs.

-- Mike Trout – At only 23 years old, Trout has already won the 2012 A.L.
+- Mike Trout – At only 23 years old, Trout had already won the 2012 A.L.
 Rookie of the Year award and the 2014 A.L.
 Most Valuable Player Award.
-Trout is a true rising star.
+Trout was a true rising star.

 Don’t forget to check out Steroids and sports – A kids perspective